thm-projects/arsnova-ppt-integration/CONTRIBUTING.md

 # Contributing

-arsnova powerpoint edition needs you!
+**ARSnova: powerpoint-edition** needs you!
 If you are interested in helping, here is a short guide.

 ## Step-by-step summary